+As I said in a prior review.
 Sandlands makes my favorite US Chanin Blanc.
-That might not be an impressive statement, but there are some great ones and this one competes with any anywhere.
 Light golden in color.
-The nose is very nice (if not served too cold) with almonds, orange peel, minerals and slight lemon.
+The nose is very nice with wax, orange peel, minerals and slight lemon.
 Medium bodied.
 On the palate, there is a nice depth.
-The almonds and orange peel carry thru with a slight waxy note.
+The orange peel comes thru with a slight waxy note.
 Good energy.
 Nice balance.
 Long finish.
-This seems like it should improve a bit with age and should drink well for seven to ten years (and quite possibly more).
-It will work well with li
+This drank great on its own after a tasting of 12 different Lodi Zins.
+It really cut thru and cleaned the palate and was delicious. drink over the next seven to ten years.
+This is one mailing list I highly recommend that you join.